Showing posts with label humour. Show all posts

 Shirley (1849) is set in rural Yorkshire in 1811/12 against a background of industrial unrest, of violent opposition to the introduction of machinery in the local textile industry.

-Similarly, Martin Yorke is far from being a dominant, dangerous, glamorous, smouldering, rugged romantic hero like the demonic duo of Heathcliff and Mr Rochester.
+Similarly, Martin Yorke is very far from being a dominant, dangerous, glamorous, smouldering, rugged romantic hero like the demonic duo of Heathcliff and Mr Rochester.
 Martin is nobody’s fantasy ideal man: he is a funny, greedy, clever, mischievous schoolboy who in my opinion is worth more than both those bad Byronic boyos put together.

 Martin Yorke is only a minor character in Shirley, but the scenes I most enjoy in the book are the ones that he appears in.
 His antics and sayings remind me not only of Rudyard Kipling’s Stalky, but also of people I have known in real life.
 Charlotte BrontĂ« modelled him on the brother of a close friend of hers.